ctcg-blog/ctcg-blog.github.io/_posts/2024-08-22-Azure-Front-Door-as-a-C2-Redirector.md

    **Configure Front Door**:
    - **Subscription and Resource Group**: Select your subscription and create or choose a resource group.
    - **Front Door Name**: Enter a unique name for your Front Door.
-   - **Frontend Hosts**: Define the frontend hostname (e.g., `www.example.com`).
+   - **Frontend Hosts**: Define the frontend hostname (e.g., `test-dnh9h9fyezd8d5f9.a01.azurefd.net`).

   ![Configure Azure Front Door](/assets/img/13.png)

-In this example we will not be using a custom domain, so there will be no need for adding a secret or SSL certificate.
+In this example we will not be using a custom domain, so we can proceed without the need to add a secret or SSL certificate.

   ![Configure Azure Front Door](/assets/img/14.png)